qianxi0410/gcu/README.md

 But this tool makes up for these deficiencies.

-- It provides update checking for major versions
+- It provides update checking for major versions (you can add the `--safe` flag to ignore major version checks)
 - Visual update selection
 - Colored version number distinguishing hints
 - Automatically rewrite import paths (default)